-- the information given in the Group Strategic Report and the Trustees' Report, prepared for the purposes of company law, included in the Group Strategic Report and the Trustees' Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Group Strategic Report and the Trustees' Report have been prepared in accordance with applicable legal requirements.
+- the information given in the Group Strategic Report, prepared for the purposes of company law, included in the Trustees' Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Strategic Report and the Directors' Report included in the Annual Report have been prepared in accordance with applicable legal requirements.